 The Sub-Fund may use financial derivative instruments such as futures, options, warrants, swaps, forwards (including currency forwards) for any investment purpose that is consistent with the investment objectives and policies set out in this Supplement.
-Such derivatives will be covered by liquid assets and will include exchange traded as well as over-the-counter transactions.
-The assets which underlie the derivative may be equities, fixed income securities, collective investment schemes, financial indices, interest rates, foreign exchange rates and currencies.
-Investment in derivatives may give rise to additional exposure.
-Exposure to underlying assets will be subject to such limits as set out in this Investment Policy section.
-However, any additional exposure arising from the use of derivatives by the Sub-Fund, whether for investment or efficient portfolio management purposes, shall not exceed the limits set below.
+Such derivatives will be covered by liquid assets and may include exchange traded as well as over-the-counter transactions.
+The reference assets to which these derivatives relate may be equities, fixed income securities, collective investment schemes, financial indices, interest rates, foreign exchange rates and currencies.
+Investment in derivatives may give rise to additional exposure to these reference assets.
+Effective exposure to underlying assets will be subject to such limits as set out in this Investment Policy section.
+Furthermore, any additional exposure arising from the use of derivatives by the Sub-Fund, whether for investment or efficient portfolio management purposes, shall not exceed the limits set out in Section 3 below.
+Examples of the manner in which the Sub-Fund may use derivatives are set out below and in Section 3, entitled "Borrowing and Leverage".